sergiosolmonte/sergiosolmonte/README.md

 - 👋 Hi, I’m @sergiosolmonte
-- 👀 I’m interested in ML and Deep with focus on continuous data analysis
+- 👀 I’m interested in ML and Deep with focus on data analysis
 - 🌱 I’m currently studying for the Master's Degree in Computer Science
 - 💞️ Collaborate with everyone :)
 - 📫 sergiosolmonte@gmail.com or sergio.solmonte@studio.unibo.it